ktschimm-mtu/macOS_Admin_Scripts/README.md

 I am college student who has worked part-time as a student system administrator for macOS with JAMF Pro.
 This project is simply a way to continue writing and cleaning up scripts that I find useful.
 All scripts have been tested on macOS Big Sur.

 ## Contributing
 You are welcome to open issues and contribute your own internet installers that you think would be a good addition to this repository.
+Please note this is maintained when possible, and there is no guarantee that the scripts fit your needs.
+For more information about warranty and related info, please view the [license](/License).

 1. Please create your own fork to make changes to.
 2. Please use the template for scripts and follow the formatting utilized in this repository.